|Your cart is currently empty|

 These kits prevent operation of the secondary air injection system at cold start.
 By preventing the SAIS from operating many of the trouble codes, CEL and Limp mode that are associated with a SAIS failure will not return once cleared.
 This wired version of the bypass kit installs very easily by tapping directly into the factory IAT/MAF Sensor harness.
 Detailed Installation Instructions are easy to follow and include all needed wire colors and an easy to read wire diagram for proper installation.
 For those that prefer a more professional and discreet looking installation this easy 4 wire hookup allows the bypass kit to look like it belongs in the engine compartment while being more affordable than our Plug In Version.

-The Hewitt-Tech SAIS Pump Replacement Pack is an Add-On to our popular SAIS Bypass Kits.
-Normally our SAIS Bypass Kits can’t clear a P0418 or P0419 but now they can with the additional installation of a Pump Replacement Pack.
+The Hewitt-Tech SAIS Pump Proxy Pack is an Add-On to our popular SAIS Bypass Kits.
+Normally our SAIS Bypass Kits can’t clear a P0418 or P0419 but now they can with the additional installation of a Pump Proxy Pack.
 The other option for clearing a P0418/P0419 code after installing a SAIS Bypass kit is to replace the SAIS Air Injection Pump with a new and expensive unit.
 That is a particularly expensive repair if you have to pay for the labor on a 4.7L engine where the Air Injection Pump is located under the intake manifold.
-Installing a Pump Replacement pack is much less expensive that having to replace an air injection pump and you can just leave the old faulty unit in place.
+Installing a Pump Proxy pack is much less expensive that having to replace an air injection pump and you can just leave the old faulty unit in place.
 These packs install at the SAIS Air Pump Driver that is located on the driver's side inner fender well.
 There is no need to remove or replace the bad air injection pump when installing one of these packs.

 The engines with smaller displacement than the 4.7L have only one air pump that can cause a P0418.
 Depending on year, the 4.7L engine can have one or two air pumps.
 A P0419 is only possible if you have a second air injection pump.
 The 5.7L engines all have 2 air injection pumps.
 For those vehicles with 2 air injection pumps, both air pump drivers will be located back to back on the inner driver’s fender.
 The Bank 1 Air Pump Driver (P0418) is located towards the rear of the vehicle and the Bank 2 Air Pump Driver (P0419 is located towards the front of the vehicle).